skupr-anaconda/Conda-cheat-sheet/README.md

 `conda config --get channels`	Get value of the key channels from .condarc file

+`conda config --show channels` Knowing the active channels

 `conda config --add channels pandas`	Add a new value to channels so conda looks for packages in this location

+`conda config --add channels defaults` Adding a default channel

+`conda config --add channels conda-forge` Adding a channel

+`conda config --add channels bioconda` Adding a channel

 `conda config --set anaconda_upload yes`

+`conda config --set auto_activate_base false` Deactivating the activation of the base environment in Python

 ## Managing Packages, Including Python

 `conda list`	View list of packages and versions installed in active environment

+`conda list --show-channel-urls` List all installed packages along its channels

+`conda list --export > packages.env` Save to a file all packages in an environment

 `conda search beautiful-soup`	Search for a package to see if it is available to conda install